 In doing a TV documentary the writer had his own experience with this, an experience that demonstrated just how little power a news or documentary person sometimes has against a system bent on suppressing facts.
 (See Murder and A Police Cover-up.)

 This recently has been taken a step further when some municipalities enacted laws to make it make it illegal to film public police actions.

-In some cases cell phone cameras have been confiscated and contents erased -- including all phone numbers and personal photos.
+In some cases cell phone cameras have been confiscated and contents erased and copied -- including phone contacts and personal photos.